 When considering withdrawal from the University, students are encouraged to use fully the following resources available for counseling and consultation:

 Dean of Students, Associate Dean for Multicultural Student Programs and the Womyn’s Center, Associate Dean for Residence Life, Associate Dean for Student Success and Retention, Director of Student Conduct/Deputy Title IX Coordinator, Director of Fraternity and Sorority Life, Director of Student Activities, Director of Student Counseling, Residence Hall Area Coordinators

 Faculty adviser, a preferred professor, department chair

-Assistant Provost for First-Year Experience, Director of Career Services, Dean of Students, Associated Dean of Students, Assistant Dean of Students, Director of Financial Aid, Director of Multicultural Student Programs, Pastor to the University, Registrar, University Counselor, University Physician
+Assistant Provost for Academic Services and Student Success, Assistant Provost for First-Year Experience, Director of Career Services, Dean of Students, Associated Dean of Students, Assistant Dean of Students, Director of Financial Aid, Director of Multicultural Student Programs, Pastor to the University, Registrar, University Counselor, University Physician; As

 If the student believes it is in his/her best interest to withdraw, he/she needs to complete the appropriate form in the Registrar’s Office or Student Development Office and complete an exit interview with a staff member in the Dean of Students Office.
 An exit interview appointment may be arranged by calling 937-327-7806.

 A student who wishes to withdraw from the University during a semester must apply for permission to withdraw in good standing.
 A mid-semester withdrawal form is available at the Registrar’s Office or Student Development Office.
 When the withdrawal form is completed, the student should have an exit interview with a member of the Dean of Students staff before leaving campus.